VinayGupta23/permute/README.md

 # permute
-A project on Hadwritten Digit Recognition using Neural Networks
+A project on Handwritten Digit Recognition using Neural Networks